GitOutlaw/youtube_downloader/README.md

 - Downloads YouTube videos in the highest available resolution
 - Displays video title and view count
 - Error handling with clear status messages
-- Packaged as a standalone executable for Ubuntu

 ## Prerequisites
 - **Python 3**: Required to run the script or build the app.